Iran nominee seen as olive branch to United States

 Those talks failed because of deep mistrust on a range of disputes from Iran's secretive nuclear programme and support for anti-Israeli militants to U.S. sanctions and hopes of engineering "regime change" in Tehran.

-Zarif's elevation, however, suggests the moderate new president is keen to make another try at breaking the deadlock.
+But Zarif's elevation suggests the moderate new president is keen to make another try at breaking the deadlock.

 "He was always trying to do what was possible to improve relations in a very intelligent, open and clear way," said a senior Western diplomat who had repeated dealings with Zarif.